 What are some of the symptoms of damaged intestinal flora?

 There are some symptoms that allow you to figure out when something isn’t right with your gastrointestinal flora.

-The following are the most important signals:
+The following are the most important signs of damaged intestinal flora:

 - Abdominal bloating.